Degree Requirements (BA and BS)

 C. Completion of the Rochester Curriculum

 1. Satisfactory completion of a major with an average grade of C or better.
 Each major explicitly incorporates student writing into its curriculum and/or requirements.
-Students must file a major program approved by the appropriate faculty adviser in the department or program by the time noted in paragraph 2a below.
+Students must file a major program approved by the appropriate faculty advisor in the department or program by the time noted in paragraph 2a below.
 The divisional classification of all majors is shown in the table in the section on majors.
 (See Majors.)

 2. Satisfactory completion, with an average grade of “C” or better, of one divisional cluster composed of at least three courses in each of the two divisions outside the area of the major.
 Each set of courses for the divisional clusters will be in one of the three divisions: humanities; social sciences; natural science, mathematics, and engineering and applied sciences.
 Students may also construct their Rochester Curriculum from existing majors and minors, as long as the principle of distribution over the three divisions is maintained.
 (The divisional classification of all minors is shown in the table in the section on minors.)
 Students who complete an engineering major that is professionally accredited need to complete only one divisional cluster outside the area of the major.
 (See Clusters for further information.)